nbarhamvc/scriptarchive/README.md

 - Software Composition Analysis (SCA) identifies known vulnerabilities for your open-source dependencies.
 Basic results are generated automatically when packaging and scanning your app for Upload and Scan SAST, with more in-depth results visible using Agent-based SCA (see below).

+- Infrastructure as Code (IaC) identifies misconfigurations and exposed secrets in declarative configuration files for cloud infrastructure.

+- Software Bill of Materials (SBOM) is an industry-standardised, portal format for providing a structured inventory of open source components and their supply chain associations.

 - Veracode develops and supports a number of methods and artifacts for submitting scans, reviewing reuslts and other operations.
 There are also unofficial plugins, scripts and artifacts developed by Veracoders or other customers which are not officially supported - these are collectively referred to as 'Veracode Community'.
 You can view a collection of these items at: https://github.com/veracode/Veracode-Community-Projects

 # Scan types in these files